nyu-mll/jiant/probing/data/README.md

 ### Splitting Constituent Data

-The consistuent data from the script above includes both preterminal (POS tag) and nonterminal (constituent) examples.
+The constituent data from the script above includes both preterminal (POS tag) and nonterminal (constituent) examples.
 We can split these into the `edges-nonterminal-ontonotes` and `edges-pos-ontonotes` tasks by running:
 ```
 python jiant/probing/split_constituent_data.py $JIANT_DATA_DIR/edges/ontonotes/const/*.json
 ```